- Reports and Knowledge Products

 Tags: Biodiversity Conservation, Climate Change Mitigation, Climate Resilience, Community Involvement, Ecosystem-based Adaptation, Nature-based Solutions, Policy Integration, Sustainable Development

-In conclusion, the project demonstrates that CSV are effective models to enhance climate resilience and agri-food system sustainability in rural communities across Central America, with strong potential for replication and scaling in other vulnerable territories.
+In conclusion, the project demonstrated that CSV are effective models to enhance climate resilience and agri-food system sustainability in rural communities across Central America, with strong potential for replication and scaling in other vulnerable territories.

 Monitoring of EbA and CSA practices in the Climate-Smart Sustainable Territory of Olopa, Guatemala 2024 (SP)